AutoX brings self-driving grocery delivery to Silicon Valley, first outside of Arizona

 Partnering with GrubMarket.com, which sources organic foods directly from the source and supplies to the likes of Whole Foods, Blue Apron, and more, individual shoppers can get deliveries at the same wholesale price, but delivered by a self-driving car.

-MORE: Kroger supermarkets jump into self-driving car grocery delivery in Arizona.
+MORE: Kroger supermarkets jump into self-driving car grocery delivery in Arizona

 By using the app, shoppers can order fresh fruits, vegetables, and more, and grab what they’ve ordered from the rolled-down window of the car as it pulls up to their home.